NohaFahmi/Advent-of-code-2023/README.md

 I just discovered this event and am so excited to start solving daily challenges.
 I will solve them using (Javascript-Typescript) 🤩
 This is the list I will solve the challenges from [adventofcode](https://adventofcode.com/).
 I will update the following table with solutions daily as much as I can :')

-- I am using [**livecodes.io**](livecodes.io), an awesome browser editor which I decided to use in solving the challenges without any setups.
+- I am gonna use [**livecodes.io**](livecodes.io), an awesome browser editor that I decided to use in solving the challenges without any setups and will share the link for each day's solution.
+- There are days that I am gonna use node.js with it.
 ## Daily challenges

 | Day                                         |  Solution                                                                                                                                               |